NikolaiT/lichess-bot/README.md

 };
 ```

-*Before you start the bot: * You need to manually login to your cheating account and create a game with the settings you like.
+**Before you start the bot:** You need to manually login to your cheating account and create a game with the settings you like.
 The bot will just use the saved settings for creating games.

-Then start the bot by calling it in a command line using this line:
+Then start the bot by calling it in a command line using this command:

 ```
 LICHESS_USER=your_lichess_account LICHESS_PWD=your_lichess_password node index.js